 The history and significance of the Boston Common Tree

-The lighting of the Boston Common tree happens every first Thursday in December.
+The lighting of the Boston Common tree happens every first Thursday during the first week of December.
 It’s the official kick-off of the winter holiday season in Boston!

-It will be a full house of festivities and memories from 6 PM through the close of the ceremony at about 9 PM!
+The lighting closes with a pyrotechnic display by Pyrotecnico.
+It will be a full house of festivities and memories from 6 PM through the close of the ceremony at about 8 PM!

 Find the Boston Common Tree and Lighting Ceremony at 139 Tremont St, Boston, MA 01226